TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.49.md

 ---

-And now if ye will deal kindly and truly with my master, tell me: and if not, tell me; that I may turn to the right hand, or to the left.
+Now if you will deal kindly and truly with my master, tell me.
+If not, tell me, that I may turn to the right hand, or to the left."